Zulu Congregational Church: History

-The Zulu Congregational Church is one of the oldest African Ethiopian churches in South Africa, it was founded on the 23rd of March 1896 by Rt Rev Simungu Bafazini Shibe at Denver Zoar Umzumbe, KZN.
+The Zulu Congregational Church is one of the oldest African Ethiopian churches in South Africa, it was founded on 21 March 1896 by Rt Rev Simungu Bafazini Shibe at Denver Zoar Umzumbe, KZN.
 It was formed as an independent of the previous American Zulu Mission at The Table Mountain Mission Station is situated forty miles northwest of Durban in Pietermaritzburg, was founded by American missionary, Samuel D. Marsh, in 1848.
 Marsh was forced to abandon the station owing to ill health, and from 1850 it was administered by Jacob Dohne, formerly of the Berlin Missionary Society.
 In 1860 Dohne left the AZM to rejoin his parent society.
 From that date until 1896, Table Mountain was without the services of a resident missionary.
 The Mission was limited by a perennial staff shortage throughout the nineteenth century, making it impossible to spare a missionary for an isolated station.

 In 1875 African preacher Daniel Njaleki was appointed by the AZM to take charge of Table Mountain station.
 Njaleki began the construction of a church and by 1877 it had a membership of twenty-four.

 In 1888 Njaleki left the mission after ill health and the mission applied for a replacement.
 Simungu Shibe was selected by the congregation and subsequently approved by the Mission.
 In 1896, G.J.
 Pugh, the former treasurer of the NCU, became missionary-in-charge of Table Mountain.
 Upon his arrival Pugh asked for the Shibe's removal.
 A large portion of the converts came out openly in support of Shibe.